AntiPwr/AntiPwr.github.io/root/wiki/Hypri.md

 - **Gravitationally-Altered Materials** – Unique substances processed in the unusual conditions near the Splint
 - **Cartographic Services** – Highly detailed maps of Usaka created by explorers who navigate Sibannac's Carpet

+## Foreign Relations

 ### Relationship with the Chain of Delta

 Hypri maintains complex diplomatic and trade relationships with the [[Chain of Delta]], particularly through [[Jarma Konich]]'s partnership with [[Fuscia Lustin]].
 This arrangement has led to Hypri becoming a significant production center for substances exported to the Chain, particularly [[Moluk]], which has gained popularity as an inexpensive recreational drug.

 This economic relationship has created tension with [[Siela Qane]]'s religious aspirations and [[Ximena Lathen]]'s isolationist tendencies, representing the internal conflicts among the Ahdom Few.

+### Relationship with Sibannac and the Usakan Growth

+Hypri's relationship with Sibannac and the Usakan Growth is defined by suspicion, fear, and cultural prejudice.
+While Sibannac is officially recognized as a deity and practical partner in waste management and defense, the city's government and native population—especially the Dwellers—view the lower ground and its Growthmind society as a threat to their autonomy and identity.

+Hypri's media, art, and education systems are built around a narrative that positions Sibannac as both a cautionary figure and a scapegoat.
+In plays, children's books, and public stories, Sibannac is depicted as a beautiful, seductive woman who ultimately slaughters or enslaves those too weak to resist her.
+This simplification is used to empower the native population and maintain a strong sense of nationalism, especially among the small core of Dwellers who see themselves as the true guardians of Hypri's legacy.

+The stories serve to unite the native population against outside influence, particularly from the much larger and more empathetic Usakan Growth society below.
+While many traders and visitors pass through Hypri for commerce, the city's core identity is fiercely protected by these narratives.
+The message is clear: only the strong-willed and loyal can resist Sibannac's allure and preserve Hypri's independence.

+In reality, Sibannac does not kill those who are weak; instead, she allows them to fade within her societies.
+In the Usakan Growth, one's [[Will]] is heavily decayed, but life is good from a communal and cultural standpoint.
+Disease is a risk for those who do not wear protective clothing, as waste is used as fertilizer and recycled into infrastructure and technology.
+The contrast between Hypri's nationalist myth and the lived reality of the Growthmind below is a source of ongoing tension and misunderstanding.

 ## Historical Connections